Socializing Your Puppy

 Coping With New Experiences

-Let him check out the quieted vacuum/car/baby toy/hair clippers by himself.
-Then, place him a safe distance away before turning it on for a moment or two.
+Let them check out the quieted vacuum/car/baby toy/hair clippers by themselves.
+Then, place them a safe distance away before turning it on for a moment or two.
 After turning it off, stand by the object and call your pup to you.
-Reward him.
+Reward them.

 Repeat this lesson, extending the amount of time the sound is running.
-Finally, call him to you while the noise it actually going.
-He’ll eventually see that the television/fan/washing machine is no big deal.
+Finally, call them to you while the noise it actually going.
+They’ll eventually see that the television/fan/washing machine is no big deal.